 There was a little confusion at first as to how to get access to the rainforest walks as we were going on internet info.
 So to clarify things, you can no longer drive directly to the walk entrance but pay a small fee and catch a bus up (supporting the local community and traffic jams)…..or you can walk up the 2km, and then do the 2km walk, and walk the 2km back.

 Now I’ve been to many a rainforest, so much so that I cringe a little at thought of another, so they have to be pretty special to get my thumbs up.
 So the best way to describe this tropical rainforest is a rainforest on steroids, a literal fern explosion.
-There is a feeling that if you stood still long enough a strangler fig may take hold like some scene from The Huntsman.
+There is a feeling that if you stood still long enough a strangler fig may take hold like in some scene from The Huntsman.

 The few path detours on the way back are well worth it.
 Like shimmering blue sparkles, the delicate butterflies dance above the water and around the rocks and seem to kiss the still waters in a display of impossible gentleness.

 Not sure how we could top that experience at the Daintree but as we entered the Ramada accommodation entry our thoughts changed to anything is possible.
 The entry walls tower above like the massive trees of the forest and there hangs a jellyfish-like light feature.
 Welcome screeches out from nowhere, and leads us into an open-air reception full of comfy lounge spaces and warm smiles.
 Yes, I said screeches lol, it’s the resident parrot welcoming all the visitors as they enter just casually perched to the side.

 It’s not until you venture that bit further that you get the full impact of the place.
-A boardwalk leads me through a lush green rainforest.
-Moss covered trees and entangled vines to my left and right, below a waterway full of barramundi.
+A boardwalk leads me through a lush green rainforest (yes, within the resort).
+Moss-covered trees and entangled vines to my left and right, below a waterway full of barramundi.
 Fully inclusive is the wild birdlife darting around, water lilies and the croak of resident frogs (a good sign of a healthy ecosystem).
 And there is my favourite flower, the beautiful orchids!

-Even the open air Restaurant gives way to the rainforest with large vine-clad buttress trees weaving through the floorboards at regular intervals surrounded by the dining tables.
+Even the open-air Restaurant gives way to the rainforest with large vine-clad buttress trees weaving through the floorboards at regular intervals surrounded by the dining tables.
 To tell you the truth, I don’t care how the rooms are after seeing this, but they are great as well with all the rooms positioned to either side of the rainforest courtyard.